 One of Tohoku's greatest draw-cards is its intense autumn foliage.
-There are many areas that exemplify the beauty of the season in Iwate Prefecture alone but let's condense it down to what you can see here in Ichinoseki.
+Iwate Prefecture has many incredible spots that exemplify the beauty of this season in, but let's condense it down to what you can see here in Ichinoseki.
 Peak foliage generally starts around mid to late October (depending on altitude).
 Please check the Ichinoseki Foliage Map to get the best idea on when to see the foliage (scroll mid-way on the linked site to view the map.
 Pink/red indicates peak foliage).

 Without further adieu, I will rank my favourite autumn spots in Ichinoseki.

 Genbikei's vivid emerald green waters contrast spectacularly with the autumn foliage.
-Kakko-ya (the flying dango shop) also has a charming outdoor setting (bright red umbrellas and tables) that goes well with the colors of the season.
+Kakko-ya (the flying dango shop) also has a charming outdoor setting with bright red umbrellas and tables that go well with the colors of the season.

 Although a spectacle all year round, autumn is a highly recommended season to experience Geibikei Gorge.
-In addition to the rock faces being colored in autumn splendor, the leaves that flutter down onto the water add sprinkles of color to the Satetsu River.
+In addition to the rock faces being colored in autumn splendor, the leaves that flutter down onto the water sprinkle the Satetsu River with colour.